-WHEREAS, the majority of those who use SETE ratings as part of employment decision processes receive little or no anti-bias training on how to appropriately interpret and apply SET quantitative ratings and comments for employment purposes;
+WHEREAS, the majority of those who use SET ratings as part of employment decision processes receive little or no anti-bias training on how to appropriately interpret and apply SET quantitative ratings and comments for employment purposes; and

 WHEREAS, student ratings distributions are typically negatively skewed, giving more weight to students with biased outlier views: "In skewed distributions, means are sensitive to (influenced by) outlier ratings; in student ratings, these outliers are almost always low scores...While students with outlier views are not unimportant, they should not be given more weight than the views of most students" (Linse, 2017, p.
 101-102) and further that "When results are summarized and only mean or median ratings are included in a dossier, negative scores ... are inadvertently awarded extra weight in a review" (Linse, p.
-103), thus amplifying the harm of biases (whether implicit or explicit); and
+103), thus amplifying the harm of biases (whether implicit or explicit); and quantitative ratings and comments for employment purposes; and such training, to be effective, would be onerous [eg. the training suggested by "A Guide for Making Valid Interpretations of Student Evaluation of Teaching (SET) Results":

-WHEREAS, the majority of those who use SETE ratings as part of employment decision processes receive little or no statistical analysis training on how to appropriately interpret and apply SET quantitative ratings and comments for employment purposes; and such training, to be effective, would be onerous [eg. the training suggested by "A Guide for Making Valid Interpretations of Student Evaluation of Teaching (SET) Results":
+WHEREAS, the majority of those who use SET ratings as part of employment decision processes receive little or no statistical analysis training on how to appropriately interpret and apply SET

 Relevant stakeholders [i.e. anyone involved in producing or analyzing data from SET ratings] should receive training on both basic survey research principles and psychometric concepts such as validity and reliability.
 Survey research training should focus on key concepts, such as sample size, MOE, and confidence levels, and how each of these factors interacts in the context of SETs.
 Training on basic psychometric properties such as validity and reliability should focus on the notion that validity not only addresses the accuracy of a set of scores but also the appropriate interpretation and use of scores.
-(Royal, 2017)]
+(Royal, 2017)]; and